 The paper will be organized as follows.
-First, we describe the combinatorial notions which are needed in this paper: this includes the notion of partitions, symbols, abaci, core and quotient (in the case of the symmetric group).
+First, we describe the combinatorial notions which are needed in this paper: this includes the notion of partition, symbol, abacus, core and quotient (in the case of the symmetric group).
 The third part first generalizes this notion in the context of Ariki-Koike algebras.
 We in particular introduce the concept of level rank duality.
 This section contains several new results on the generalized cores (see Proposition \ref{rank} and \ref{core}).
-In the fourth and fifth part, we study the blocks of Ariki-Koike algebras and the action of the affine Weyl group together with the analogue of Scopes equivalence (see Prop. \ref{scopes}) and we interpret this action using the level-rank duality in Prop. \ref{duality}.
+In the fourth and fifth part, we study the blocks of Ariki-Koike algebras and the action of the affine Weyl group together with the analogue of Scopes equivalence (see Proposition \ref{scopes}) and we interpret this action using the level-rank duality in Theorem \ref{duality}.
 The last part is finally devoted to the classification of the orbits under this action.